Thursday, December 19, 2024

 1/3 cup of cold water

-Enough milk to fill 3 quart saucepan
+Enough milk to fill 3 quart saucepan (I prefer whole milk.)

 Combine 1/2 cup Hershey’s cocoa and 1 cup of white sugar in a three quart saucepan using a wire whisk.
-I do this while the cocoa and sugar are still dry so that the cocoa will mix in nice and smooth without a bunch of lumps.
+I do this while the cocoa and sugar are still dry, so that the cocoa will mix in nice and smooth without a bunch of lumps.

 Add about 1/3 cup of cold water and mix until smooth.
 Bring to a boil and continue to boil it for about a minute, stirring constantly.
 Don’t worry if it sticks to the sides, it’ll melt back into the cocoa as it heats up.

-Fill the pan with milk, It”ll be a little more than a half a gallon of milk.
-Stir and heat using medium heat.
+Fill the pan with milk, It'll be a little more than a half a gallon of milk.
+Stir and heat on medium heat.
 If you need to walk away from it, just turn it on the lowest heat.
 I check to see if it’s hot enough by dropping in a miniature marshmallow.
 It’s ready when the marshmallow just starts to melt.
 I offer extra milk to my little ones to cool it if they want it.

-19 comments:
+20 comments:

 1. Yum!
 I can remember growing up we would have nothing but homemade cocoa...My how times change....I think I may just make me some from scratch....have a great day!
 Blessings!